Proteusiq/hisia/README.md

 **Models**<br>
 Hisia, _LogisticRegression_ with SAGA, a variant of Stochastic Average Gradient (SAG) as a solver, L2 penalty was select for the base model.
 Test score **accuracy is ca. 93%** and **recall of 93%**.
 SAGA is a faster solver for large datasets (rows and columns wise).
 As stochastic gradient, the memory of the previous gradient is incorporated/feed-forward current epoch.
 This allows a faster convergence rate.
 Seeds: 42 in data split of 80% training, 20% test, and 42 in the model used for reproducibility.
 Check notebooks for other parameters.

 HisiaTrain, _SGDClassifier_, Stochastic Gradient Descent learner with smooth loss 'modified_huber as loss function and L2 penalty.
-Test score **accurance  94%** and **recall of 94%**.
+Test score **accuracy 94%** and **recall of 94%**.
 SGDClassifier was select because of partial_fit.
 It allows batch/online training.

 **Note:** This score reflects models in regards to TrustPilot reviews style of writing.<b>
  >8*10 fake reviews.
 TrustPilot reviews are directed towards products and services.
 A word like 'elsker'(love) or 'hader'(hate) were rare.
 To make sure the model learns such relationship, I added 8 reviews and duplicated them 20 times.
-These new sentences did not increase or decrease the model accurancy but correctly added the coefficient of the words love, hate and not bad (ikke dårligt). .
+These new sentences did not increase or decrease the model accuracy but correctly added the coefficient of the words love, hate and not bad (ikke dårligt).

 Notebook folder contains model_train notebook as a playground to reproduce the scores and also explore what the model has learned.